rd--/blksc3/md/glossary.md

 Block SuperCollider ordinarily runs a copy of the SuperCollider synthesiser (`scsynth`) within the browser.
 However it can also communicate with an external synthesiser by sending messages over a socket.

+## Forest

+A forest is a graph in which any two vertices are connected by at most one path, or equally a set of two or more unconnected trees.

 ## Function